Bruce & Barefoot.

 Two-tier drinks packages with clear inclusions

-A booking form that captures everything the venue needs in one page
+A booking form that captures everything the venue to confirm needs in one page

 A five-step booking flow the customer can follow